khadkauj/Todo-App--Solidity/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Please, use Goeril Test network.Only, then you would be able to interact with it.
+### Please, use Goeril Test network.Only, then you would be able to interact with it.

-Todos:
-### on clikcing cross, cross word